-Acclaimed authors Lex Runciman and Robert Wrigley will read from their works on Wednesday, Oct.
-11, at 6:30 p.m. in the Austin Reading Room of the Jereld R. Nicholson Library at Linfield College.
+Anis Mojgani, an award-winning poet, will read from his work on Thursday, April 5, at 7:30 p.m. in the Austin Reading Room at the Nicholson Library at Linfield College.
 Continue reading

 Abigail Sperling, instructor of flute at Linfield College, will present her first faculty recital at Linfield, featuring music from New Zealand, Germany, Italy and France.
 The recital will be held Thursday, April 5, at 7 p.m. in the Delkin Recital Hall at the Vivian A. Bull Music Center.
 Continue reading

 Youth political participation will be the topic of an upcoming lecture at Linfield College.
 Daniel Oross, a visiting Fulbright scholar, will present “Comparing Political Participation by Youth in the US and EU” on Thursday, March 22, at 7 p.m. in the Austin Reading Room in the Nicholson Library at Linfield.